imboowa/blending/README.md

 Welcome to this blender-chair project by  **Immanuel Mboowa**.
 This repository contains the chairs that I made, which showcases my work in blender and learning it as well.

+# Note
+You won't see the full animation though in the blender file because I rendered in bits in order to check for errors and faster production.

 ## About Me

 I am a passionate developer with expertise in **Python** and **C++** programming.
 I am particularly interested in **Artificial Intelligence**, **Computational Biology**, **3D Animation**, and **Web Development**.
 My goal is to create innovative solutions that contribute to these fields.